Browser does not support script.

 Library and Learning Services will never tell you where to publish your research, but we can offer advice and resources that may help when trying to find a publisher.

 Think.
 Check.
-Submit.
-Aims to help researchers identify trusted publishers for journal articles and book chapters.
+Submit. aims to help researchers identify trusted publishers for journal articles and book chapters.
 The questions, tools and resources support researchers when considering potential publishers for their work.
-They may also help identify any predatory publishers - publishers who take advantage and exploit researchers and their work.

-Think.
+For articles and journals: Think.
 Check.
-Submit.
-Journals
+Submit. - Journals

-For books and chapters:
+For books and chapters: Think.
+Check.
+Submit. - Books and chapters

-Think.
+For conferences: Think.
 Check.
 Attend.

 If you have received research funding, your research funder may have publishing and open access (OA) requirements.
-Journal Checker Tool will help to check whether the journal you would like to publish in supports compliance with your research funder.
+The Journal Checker Tool will help to check whether the journal you would like to publish in supports compliance with your research funder.

 Journal Checker Tool